 We all face fires in our lives, whether in relationships, careers, ourselves, or a number of other places.
 Today, in my first short solo episode, I talk about how to respond to these setbacks and move forward through acceptance and resilience.

-In this episode, I discuss the concept of post-traumatic growth in the context of a personal story of setback in my practice.
+In this episode, I discuss the concept of post-traumatic growth in the context of a personal story of setbacks in my practice.
 I share how, early in my practice, I literally watched my life’s work and livelihood go up in flames.
 I discuss the importance of embracing the fires in your life and define Realistic Optimism.
 I note the power of a positive mindset shift and share what Victor Frankl has to say on the subject of coping with situations outside of our control.
 Finally, I share why, many years later, I’m thankful for the event.

 “More than pills and Prozac, people really needed a new sense of hope and purpose and the sense of new possibilities.”